-Nursing a champagne hangover with a delicious meal has been a tradition since the Mayans invented their calendar, so clearly a hearty Mexican brunch is the only way to nurse weekend warriors back to health.
+Nursing a champagne hangover with delicious Mexican food has been a tradition since the Mayans invented their calendar, so clearly a hearty Mexican brunch is the only way to nurse weekend warriors back to health.
 Each weekend I try to find a few new spots to bring my friends and I back to life.
 My epic quest for great “South of the Border” brunches in Miami has been a journey not for the weary at heart.
 And, while Miami has seen an influx of tacos stands, only a few spots can deliver the right remedies to revive you and your Mariachi band of friends.
 So I put together my top spots for my weekend warrior readers… in no particular order.

 This taco stand quickly became one of my top spots because they aim to deliver Mexican street food with an authentic twist and wait for it… CORN TORTILLAS!
 For all of you on a gluten free diet – this is your lucky place.
 So for my (late) afternoon brunches I will crawl over to Coyo Taco and order a few tacos with a corn tortilla and of course guacamole… because we all need our veggies.